E-junkie Shopping Cart and Digital Delivery

 busy day

-You may be like a consumerist if…
+You may be praying like a consumerist if…

 2. If you imagine God a bit like a waiter, or butler in the sky.

-4. If waiting for answers to your requests is just as awful, or feels eerily similar, to waiting in a long checkout line.
+4. If waiting for answers to your prayer requests is just as awful, or feels eerily similar, to waiting in a long checkout line.

 If you answered “yes” to 2 or more of these questions, consider revising how you view and engage in prayer, and communication with your God: Creator and Redeemer.